Gratitude for Grace

 Protection from False Teachers

-4 For if God did not spare the angels who sinned,1 but cast them into the depths of Hades2 and consigned them to dark dungeons,3 there to be held for judgment; 5 and if he did not spare the ancient world, but preserved Noah (a preacher of righteousness) and seven others when he brought a flood upon the world of the ungodly; 6 and if he sentenced to destruction the cities of Sodom and Gomorrah, reducing them to ashes, making them an example to those who afterwards would lead ungodly lives; 7 and if he rescued righteous Lot, who was oppressed by the lewd conduct of the wicked 8 (for that righteous man, while4 living among them, tormented his righteous soul day after day by seeing and hearing their lawless deeds)— 9 then the Lord knows how to deliver the godly out of temptation and keep the unrighteous under punishment for the Day of Judgment, 10 and especially those who follow after the corrupt desires of the flesh and despise authority.
-Brazen and self-willed, they do not tremble as they revile satanic rulers,5 11 whereas angels who are far greater in power and might dare not6 bring a slanderous judgment7 against them before the Lord.
+4 For if God did not spare the angels who sinned,1 but cast them into the depths of Hades2 and consigned them to dark dungeons,3 there to be held for judgment; 5 and if he did not spare the ancient world, but preserved Noah (a preacher of righteousness) and seven others when he brought a flood upon the world of the ungodly; 6 and if he sentenced to destruction the cities of Sodom and Gomorrah, reducing them to ashes and making them an example for those who afterwards would lead ungodly lives; 7 and if he rescued righteous Lot, who was oppressed by the lewd conduct of the wicked 8 (for that righteous man, while4 living among them, tormented his righteous soul day after day by seeing and hearing their lawless deeds), 9 then the Lord knows how to deliver the godly out of temptation, and to keep the unrighteous under punishment for the Day of Judgment— 10 but especially those who follow after the corrupt desires of the flesh and despise authority.
+Brazen and self-willed, they do not tremble as they revile satanic rulers,5 11 whereas angels who are far greater in power and might dare not bring6 a reviling judgment7 against them before the Lord.

 Depravity of False Teachers

-12 But these men—like unreasoning beasts, like creatures of instinct born only to be caught and killed—blaspheme in matters of which they know nothing at all, and will therefore be destroyed in the same way as those beasts, 13 suffering harm as wages for the harm they have done.
+12 But these men—like unreasoning beasts, like creatures of instinct born only to be caught and killed—speak evil of things they know nothing about, and will therefore also be destroyed in the same manner as those beasts,8 13 suffering harm as wages for the harm they have done.
 They think it a pleasure to carouse in broad daylight.
 They are stains and blemishes, reveling in their own deceptions as they feast together with you.
 14 Their eyes are full of adultery, and they never cease from sin.
 They entice unstable souls.
-Their hearts8 are trained in greed.
+Their hearts9 are trained in greed.
 Accursed children!
 15 They have forsaken the right path and gone astray.
 They have followed the way of Balaam, the son of Beor, who loved the wages of unrighteousness.
 16 But for his transgression he received this rebuke: a dumb donkey, speaking with a man’s voice, finally restrained the madness of the prophet!

 Deceptiveness of False Teachers